Excerpts from Jim Conrad's

 Some of the Dry Frio's pools still hold goodly numbers of fish, mostly Largemouth Bass and the species shown below:

 That fish is about four inches long (10cm).
-When I first saw this kind of fish I figured they were Bluegills, halfway remembering what Bluegills looked like when I was farmboy fishing in the pond back in Kentucky: They're "sunfish" with dark spots at the back ends of their gills.
-However, other species also have dark spots on the gills and people use other names for fish more or less looking like what's in our picture -- crappie, perch, sunfish, pumpkinseed, bream, coppernose and more -- so the time has come to sort all these names out, and figure out what a Bluegill really is.
+When I first saw this kind of fish I figured they were Bluegills, halfway remembering that this is what the "sunfish" looked like when I was farmboy fishing in the pond back in Kentucky.
+They also had dark spots at the back ends of their gills.
+However, other species also have dark spots on the gills and people use other names for fish more or less looking like what's in our picture -- crappie, perch, sunfish, pumpkinseed, bream, coppernose and more -- so the time has come to sort all these names out, and figure out what a sunfish really is.
 Being a rank amateur at ichthyology, it takes time with me.

 You may be interested in PremierAngler.Com's page on 13 different sunfish species.